saraozn/tp/docs/UserGuide.md

 #### Listing all customers: `listcust`

-Updates the [Customer List](#3-customer-list) to show all customers in your database for ease of viewing.
+Updates the [Customer List](#3-customer-list) to show all added customers for ease of viewing.

 Format: `listcust`

-No additional parameters are needed for this command, and they will be ignored if used.
+No additional [parameters](#glossary) are needed for this command, and they will be ignored if used.

 #### Listing all properties: `listprop`

-Updates the [Property List](#4-property-list) to show all properties in your database for ease of viewing.
+Updates the [Property List](#4-property-list) to show all added properties for ease of viewing.

 Format: `listprop`

-No additional parameters are needed for this command, and they will be ignored if used.
+No additional [parameters](#glossary) are needed for this command, and they will be ignored if used.

 ### Delete Commands
 [Back to Table of Contents](#table-of-contents)

-Already made a sale and want to remove a customer or property's details?
-Read the follow section to find out more about our `delete feature.
+Already made a sale and want to remove a customer's or property's details?
+Read the following section to find out more about our delete feature.

 #### Deleting a customer: `delcust`

-Deletes the specified customer and their corresponding details from your database.
+Deletes the specified customer and their corresponding details from your customer list.

 Format: `delcust INDEX`

 * Deletes the customer at the specified `INDEX`.
-* The index refers to the index number shown in the displayed customer list.
+* The index refers to the index number shown in the **displayed** customer list.
 * Acceptable indexes are integers within the customer list size.
 * The index **must be a positive integer** 1, 2, 3, …​